Simatwa/yt-dlp-bonus/README.md

 </details>

 > [!NOTE]
-> Incase requests are detected as coming from bot then consider using a proxy from **Canada** or any other country that will work.
+> Incase requests are detected as coming from bot then consider using a proxy from **Canada**, **USA** or any other country that will work.
 For more information on how to bypass bot detection then consider going through [this Wiki](https://github.com/yt-dlp/yt-dlp/wiki/Extractors).

 # License